Play3rZer0/dBnB/README.md

 # dBnB
 Decentralized BnB (initial release proof-of-concept)

-This is a decentralized BnB (Bed and Breakfast) DApp.
+This is a decentralized BnB (Bed and Breakfast) DApp smart contract.
 This allows direct payment transaction using cryptocurrency (ETH) to settle rentals.

 There are 2 parties involved: